 MS in Project Management

-For professionals who wish to master project and program management on their own schedule, the online Master of Science in Project Management program serves as a comprehensive introduction to the world of project management.
-While learning the tools and techniques to monitor and track project costs and schedules, students develop the ability to manage project resources and communications, and complete a successful project.
-The program covers both introductory and advanced knowledge, and will provide the skills to manage a complex project within a specific timeframe and budget.
+Offered both on the Charles River Campus and online, Metropolitan College’s Master of Science (MS) in Project Management degree program provides comprehensive instruction on the world of project management.
+While learning the tools and techniques used to monitor and track project costs and schedules, students develop the ability to manage project resources and communications, and complete a successful project.
+The program covers both introductory and advanced knowledge, and provides the skills to manage a complex project within a specific time frame and budget.

-The MS in Project Management program is accredited by the Project Management Institute (PMI) Global Accreditation Center for Project Management Education Programs (GAC).
+The Project Management master’s is accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).

 - MET AD 632 Financial Concepts